For P. Quinctius |

 There was no reason why you should make the demand, How can this be proved?
 Because Quinctius owed nothing whatever to Sextus Naevius, neither on account of the partnership, nor from any private debt.
 Who is a witness of this?
 Why, the same man who is our most bitter enemy.
 In this matter I will cite you—you, I say, O Naevius, as our witness Quinctius was with you in Gaul a year, and more than that, after the death of Caius Quinctius.
 Prove that you ever demanded of him this vast sum of money, I know not how much; prove that you ever mentioned it, ever said it was owing, and I will admit that he owed it. |

-moritur C .
+Moritur C .
 Quinctius qui tibi , ut ais , certis nominibus grandem pecuniam debuit .
 Heres eius P .
-Quinctius in Galliam ad te ipsum venit in agrum communem , eo denique ubi non modo res erat sed ratio quoque omnis et omnes litterae . quis tam dissolutus in re familiari fuisset , quis tam neglegens , quis tam tui , Sexte , dissimilis qui , cum res ab eo quicum contraxisset recessisset et ad heredem pervenisset , non heredem , cum primum vidisset , certiorem faceret , appellaret , rationem adferret , si quid in controversiam veniret , aut intra parietes aut summo iure experiretur ? itane est ? quod viri optimi faciunt , si qui suos propinquos ac necessarios caros et honestos esse atque haberi volunt , id Sex .
+Quinctius in Galliam ad te ipsum venit in agrum communem , eo denique ubi non modo res erat sed ratio quoque omnis et omnes litterae .
+Quis tam dissolutus in re familiari fuisset , quis tam neglegens , quis tam tui , Sexte , dissimilis qui , cum res ab eo quicum contraxisset recessisset et ad heredem pervenisset , non heredem , cum primum vidisset , certiorem faceret , appellaret , rationem adferret , si quid in controversiam veniret , aut intra parietes aut summo iure experiretur ?
+Itane est ? quod viri optimi faciunt , si qui suos propinquos ac necessarios caros et honestos esse atque haberi volunt , id Sex .
 Naevius non faceret , qui usque eo fervet ferturque avaritia ut de suis commodis aliquam partem velit committere ne quam partem huic propinquo suo ullius ornamenti relinquat ?

 |